 - 1)What is a Newborn Care Specialist?

 A Newborn Care Specialist is an individual trained and skilled in newborn care.
-She provides unique expertise in all aspects of newborn care, parental education and support.
-Her job is to help nurture and care for newborns while providing guidance and education for the parents.
+They provide unique expertise in all aspects of newborn care, parental education and support.
+Their job is to help nurture and care for newborns while providing guidance and education for the parents.

 - 2) What services does a Newborn Care Specialist provide?